-- COVID-19 "deep cleaning" is triggered when an active employee or student is identified as being COVID-19 positive by testing.
-MSD may opt to have a deep-cleaning for presumed cases, at its discretion. - Deep cleaning should be performed as soon after the confirmation of a positive case as is possible. - The janitorial company will be contacted to deep-clean.
+- COVID-19 "deep cleaning" is triggered when an active employee or student is identified as being COVID-19 positive by testing. - Deep cleaning should be performed 24 hours after the school is notified of a positive case. - The janitorial company will be contacted to deep-clean.
 They will follow all necessary procedures and local authorizations or permits to perform disinfection services and manage any waste generated. - The MSD COVID-19 Crisis Management Team will coordinate and supervise the cleaning and disinfection process.
 They will ensure that: - Specific plans and strategies to clean all classrooms, common areas, offices, and any typical areas where staff and students interact will be followed. - Only authorized people access the school during the cleaning operation. - All third party team members will use any required PPE, which will be properly disposed of at the end of the process. - Employees are made aware that the work areas have been disinfected.